CRUD Application in PHP using MySQL for Beginners

 </html>

-Now Let’s set up our database
+Now, let’s set up our database

 If you know your way around XAMPP, create a database “php_crud” and create a user table with four columns (ID, username, email, and password).
-Else you can execute a SQL query to create the table.
+Otherwise, you can execute a SQL query to create the table.

 Creating the Database and User Table